Cheskieman/Copy-EBS-Volume-to-another-instance./README.md

-# Copy a deleted EC2 Instance EBS volume to a running instance
+# Copy a Deleted EC2 Instance EBS Volume to a Running Instance

-## Full Step-by-Step guide with snapshots to both describe and illustrate how I can detach an EBS volume from an EC2 Instance and load that same EBS Volume on another running instance.
+## A complete instructional guide with snapshots that walks you step-by-step through detaching an EBS volume from one EC2 instance and attaching that same volume to another running instance.

-### This project demonstrates how to detach an EBS volume from an instance and attach it to another running instance.
-This project will cover:
+### This project demonstrates how to detach an EBS volume from an EC2 instance and load that same volume onto another running instance.

 * Setting up two EC2 Instances